buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPortsAndWaterwaysDomain/PropertyEnumerations/PEnum_MooringDeviceType.md

 # PEnum_MooringDeviceType

-Enumeration describing the further subtyping of mooring devices
+Enumeration describing the further subtyping of mooring devices<!-- end of definition -->

 ## Items